Sociology Faculty

 Biography, Education and Training

-I completed my sociology Ph.D. in 2018 from Stanford University, where I was a Fellow at Stanford's Center for Poverty and Inequality and Graduate Research Fellow at the Center for Comparative Studies in Race and Ethnicity (CSRE).
-Prior to graduate school, I received my BA at DePauw University (History; Conflict Studies) and an MPA at Indiana University, Bloomington-SPEA (policy analysis; economic development).
-I grew up in Guanajuato, México and Chicago, IL; and I live in Santa Cruz with my wife, Natasha, and our sons.
+I completed my sociology Ph.D. in 2018 from Stanford University, where I was a Fellow at Stanford's Center for Poverty and Inequality and Graduate Research Fellow at the Center for Comparative Studies in Race and Ethnicity (CCSRE).
+Before graduate school, I worked as a research associate at the Urban Institute in Washington, DC as a research associate.
+I received my BA at DePauw University in 2003 (History; Conflict Studies) and an MPA at Indiana University, Bloomington-SPEA in 2006 (policy analysis; economic development).

 Honors, Awards and Grants

-- Academic Achievement Award, Office of the Vice Provost for Graduate Education, Stanford University (2018)
+2018: Academic Achievement Award, Vice Provost for Graduate Education, Stanford University

 Selected Publications